Fergana Oblast

 The Oblast was disbanded after the Russian Revolution and on April 30, 1918 the region became a part of the Turkestan ASSR.

 Administrative division

 As of 1897, the Fergana Oblast was divided into 5 uyezds:

 Demographics

 As of 1897, 1,572,214 people populated the oblast.
-Turkic speaking Sarts (Today called Uzbeks) constituted the majority of the population.
-Significant minorities consisted of Kyrgyz and Tajiks.
-Total Turkic speaking were 1.439,989 (91,6% of the total population of the oblast).
+Turkified Sarts (a name used for Tajiks) constituted the majority of the population.
+Significant minorities included Kyrgyz and Tajiks.
+The total Turkic-speaking population numbered 1,439,989 (91.6% of the total population of the oblast).